RyanSamman/CheersBot/README.md

 git add .
 git commit -m "Heroku Deploy!"
 ```
-Now, we're finally ready deploy and push our code onto heroku!
+Now, we're almost ready deploy and push our code onto heroku!
 ```
 git push heroku master
 ```

+Finally, Go to heroku's dashboard for your app, go to resources, edit the dynos, and turn off the web dyno, and turn on the worker dyno

-To see the logs and debug any errors, run `heroku logs`
+To see the logs in real-time, and debug any errors, run `heroku logs -t`

+Afterwards, you should have a functioning discord bot!